JackEverson/BirdEyeD/README.md

 - The default username is "sushi" and the default password is "birdeyed"
 - If no camera is attached the program will fail to run as OpenCV will return an empty array
 - images will be saved in the images directory in the project folder
+- The AI camera is setup to only take photos if a 'bird' object is seen
+- The AI camera has a cooldown of 5 seconds and will not include the blue boundary box in the saved image

 The AI model used is the Tiny You Only Look Once version 3 (YOLOv3-Tiny).
-This is currently packaged in the repo but will become a download requirement in future.
-The AI model is likely to change in future (I am looking to train my own model for Australian birds).
+This is currently packaged in the repo but this is likely to modified and retrained in the future as it seems to have some issues with Australian birds.
+Information on YOLO is available at: https://pjreddie.com/darknet/yolo/

 @article{yolov3,
   title={YOLOv3: An Incremental Improvement},